Welcome to the Centre for Medical Psychology & Evidence-based Decision-making

 - Decision support

-CeMPED is co-directed by Professor Phyllis Butow (School of Psychology), Professor Martin Tattersall (Central Clinical School) and Professor Alexandra Barratt (School of Public Health).
+CeMPED is co-directed by Professor Phyllis Butow (School of Psychology), Professor Martin Tattersall (Central Clinical School) and Associate Professor Kirsten McCaffery (School of Public Health).
 CeMPED is a cross-faculty, multidisciplinary organisation that sits within the School of Psychology, the School of Public Health and the Department of Medicine within the Faculties of Science and Medicine.
-It combines the two very active existing research groups within the University; the Medical Psychology Research Unit (MPRU) and the Sydney Health Decision Group (SHDG).
+It combines the two very active existing research groups within the University; the Medical Psychology Research Unit (MPRU) and the Shared Decision Making Hub.

-We currently have over 50 staff and students.
-Since 1995, the staff of CeMPED have: won over 70 peer reviewed grants, worth over $20 000 000; published over 400 articles in high impact factor journals; and been active in the media and community organisations to promote the implementation of their work.
+CeMPED currently has over 50 staff and students.
+Since 1995, the staff of CeMPED have won over 170 peer reviewed grants, worth over $35 000 000; published over 850 articles in high impact factor journals; and been active in the media and community organisations to promote the implementation of their work.